luketokheim/angular-appengine-seed/README.md

 angular-appengine-seed
 ======================

-Sample application for using AngularJS backed with a Google Appengine Cloud Endpoint.
+Sample application for using AngularJS backed with a Cloud Endpoint on Google App Engine.